Vedant-Gidra/Advance-Calculator/README.md

 ---

 ## Future Enhancements
-Currently, the focus is on building **logic and algorithms** rather than full-fledged development features.
-Potential future enhancements include:
+Currently, the focus is on building logic and algorithms rather than full-fledged development features.
+Potential future enhancements:

 - Extending the expression evaluator to support multiplication (`*`) and division (`/`).
 - Adding graphical representations for matrix operations.
--Integration with File Systems: Enable exporting and importing complex expressions and matrices for reuse.
+- Integration with File Systems: Enable exporting and importing complex expressions and matrices for reuse.